 Safety Direction (if lost): West take you towards the Hudson and Route 9D.

 Breakneck Ridge Trail (White): The trailhead starts on the north side of the tunnel on Route 9D.
 This trail is indicated with white markers/blazes.
 You will start a steep rocky ascent but wherever there’s an area that requires some tricky climbing, there is a marked alternate path which you can take if you feel uncomfortable.
 5-10 minutes into your climb, there will be a stone building to your left which has the inscription “City of New York Catskill water supply 1912″.
 The stone building looks like an old fort and is abandoned.
 This first leg of the hike will test you but when you make it to the first plateaux the toughest part is behind you.
 Continue on the white trail past the second and third plateaux.
-After the third plateaux there will be a yellow trial on your left leading down.
+After the third plateaux there will be a yellow trial on your right leading down.
 Continue on the white trail which leads up a bit more until you get to the ridgeline.
 While walking along the ridgeline, you will pass a pond (dries up in summer) and further on there is an unmarked path that leads off to the left (30 seconds off trail) and this affords another scenic overlook the Hudson River Valley.

 Breakneck Bypass Trail (Red): Continuing on the white trail, you’ll soon encounter the red trail on your left.
 This is well marked with tree red triangles on a large stone.
 Turn left at here and continue on the red trail.
 This starts your decent back down the mountain.
 It’s mostly a dirt path but in many spots it’s relatively steep so be careful when the ground is wet or covered in leaves as it’s area where one can easily slip if moving to quickly.